-There are plenty of iPhone horror games.
+There are plenty of horror games available for iPhone.
 The best can make your skin crawl, with solid gameplay, amazing sound effects, and eerie background scores.
-From audio-centric games to frightening room escapes, here’s a run-down of the scariest iPhone games you will love to play this Halloween.
+From audio-centric games to frightening room escapes, here’s a run-down of the scariest iPhone games to play if you love horror.

-The House of Horror: Can You Escape is a spooky little game from Tiny Boy.
-It follows the traditional gameplay elements of a point-and-click room escape game.
-There are inventory-based puzzles, lots of them, and some battle elements.
-You even can wield a weapon to avoid evil entities from spoiling your mansion-hunting adventure.
+The House of Horror: Can You Escape? is a spooky little game from Tiny Boy.
+It follows the traditional gameplay elements of a point-and-click, room-escape game.
+There are inventory-based puzzles—lots of them—and some battle elements.
+You even can wield a weapon to prevent evil entities from spoiling your mansion-hunting adventure.

 The House of Horror has terrific graphics.
 Light and shadow effects add more spookiness to the entire mansion.
-Some places are too dark and may have to adjust your iPhone’s brightness to see things clearly.
-If you love room escape point-and-click adventure games and have a penchant for horror, then you should download this game on your iOS device.
+Some places are too dark, so you may have to adjust your iPhone’s brightness to see things clearly.
+If you love room-escape, point-and-click adventure games and have a penchant for horror, then you should download this game on your iOS device.

 2. Forest 2

-The Forest series of creepy games from Lukas Jaeckel is a must-have horror game if you love Slender Man type games.
+The Forest series of creepy games from Lukas Jaeckel are must-have horror favorites if you love Slenderman-type games.
 Instead of the tall, pale-looking creature from the woods, the super scary onryō will follow you.
-Once it spots you and is too close to you, then its game over.
-If you have watched J-Horror movie Ringu, especially the final cut-scene, then you will be quite familiar with the white burial kimono wearing vengeful ghost and how frightening she looks when she approaches her prey.
+Once it spots you and is too close to you, it's game over.
+If you have watched the J-Horror movie, Ringu, especially the final cut-scene, then you will be quite familiar with the white-burial-kimono-wearing vengeful ghost and how frightening she looks when she approaches her prey.

-At first Forest 2’s gameplay may look very similar to a Slenderman game, but there are some elements that do not write it off as an outright clone.
-The game is divided into several chapters and there are elements such as freeing souls, collecting keys to open unlocked gates that make the game closer to the standard point and click horror games for mobile.
+At first, Forest 2’s gameplay may look very similar to a Slenderman game, but there are some elements that do not write it off as an outright clone.
+The game is divided into several chapters, and there are elements such as freeing souls and collecting keys to open unlocked gates that make the game closer to the standard point-and-click horror games for mobile.
 There’s more than just jump scares as the game lets you hunt down clues to unearth the mystery of the onryō and escape its wrath.
 Make sure you adjust your phone’s screen brightness to get a clear view of the dark and desolate forest and crank up the volume so that you can hear her approaching you.

 Forest 2’s 3D visuals are pretty awesome for a mobile title.
-The game is powered by Unity and the first-person visuals makes exploration very exciting and frightening at the same time.
-The game is totally free and a much better title than most Slender Man type of games available for mobile.
+The game is powered by Unity, and the first-person visuals make exploration very exciting and frightening at the same time.
+The game is totally free and a much better title than most Slenderman-type games available for mobile.

 3. Papa Sangre

-Sound plays a key part in almost all atmospheric horror games, enhancing your scare experience.
+Sound plays a key part in almost all atmospheric horror games by enhancing your scare experience.
 Can a game be entirely dependent on sound and still give you the creeps?
-Papa Sangre does exactly that, with the help of realistic 3D audio ("binaural audio," for geeks).
+Papa Sangre does exactly that with the help of realistic 3D audio ("binaural audio" for geeks).

 Environmental sounds add more to the scare-fest.
 The water splashes, surface sounds, and other effects are quite immersive and scary.
 Papa Sangre works best when you put on your headphones.
 The 3D surround sound truly gives you a creepy experience.